 If unsure about how to do a certain task we recommend that you refer to FAA AC 43.13-1B for details.

-Please also refer to section 2.3.5 for component replacement schedule while performing this annual inspection.
+Please also refer to section 2.3.5 of the maintenance manual for component replacement schedule while performing this annual inspection.

 WARNING